hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide-asg1.html.md

 instances.
 It is recommended the VPC containing the PTFE servers be configured with a [VPC endpoint for S3](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html).
-Internally, Vault is used to encrypt all application data stored in the S3 bucket.
+Within the PTFE application, Vault is used to encrypt all application data stored in the S3 bucket.
 This allows for further [server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) by S3 if required by your security policy.